anvilistas/amoni/docs/howto/use_autocompletion.rst

 Note - This package is provided by the anvilistas team and is not an official Anvil tool.

-Amoni will then maintain additional stub files in your project's `anvil/stubs` directory.
+Amoni will then maintain additional stub files in your project's `anvil-stubs` directory.
 Those are regenerated whenever you add an app or dependency to your project but you can refresh those at any time manually by running: